patternfly/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

 ## Getting started
   * **Start with a sample project**

-  [Start with the PatternFly React seed](#starting-with-the-react-seed).
-The React seed is an open source build scaffolding utility created to give developers a jump start when creating new projects that will use Patternfly.
+  [Start with the PatternFly React seed](#start-with-the-react-seed), which is an open source build scaffolding utility created to give developers a jump start when creating new projects that will use Patternfly.

   * **Start with your existing project**

-  If you want to start with your existing project, skip to the next section, [Installing and configuring PatternFly React](#installing-and-configuring-patternfly).
+  If you want to start with your existing project, skip to: [Install and configure PatternFly React](#install-and-configure-patternfly-react).

 ### Start with the React seed
 1. **Fork the project**